The Story of Nativity Jesuit Academy

 In the fall of 2014, Nativity Jesuit expanded to add elementary grade levels and welcomed its first K4 class which was co-ed as well.
 That same year, Nativity Jesuit began participating in the Milwaukee Parental Choice Program, a city-wide voucher program for students seeking to attend private schools.
 Considering the growth of the school from an all-boys middle school to a full elementary school, the school was renamed Nativity Jesuit Academy.

-As one of the highest-performing Nativity schools in the United States, and the only one in Wisconsin, Nativity Jesuit Academy is poised to respond to the growing need of Milwaukee’s Latino community.
-We will serve nearly 400 students and their families annually by 2023.
-We are replacing the cycle of poverty in our community with a cycle of hope and opportunity, enabling all children to realize their full potential.
+As one of the highest-performing Nativity schools in the United States, and the only one in Wisconsin, Nativity Jesuit is poised to respond to the growing need of Milwaukee’s Latino community, by serving more than 250 students and their families.